billbuchanan/csn09112/week02_ids/lab/README.md

 ## B Initial Firewall Creation
 Power up your Pfsense firewall.
-Do not setup VLANs, and enable the interfaces of:
+Do not set VLANs, and enable the interfaces of:

 * vmx0.
 WAM.
 * vmx1.
 Private.